HPY744 - Research in Counselling

 Content

 In this unit students will explore academic research in relation to counselling and mental health.
-Students will learn about the historical tradition and development of research in counselling, common research methods, how to evaluate the quality of research evidence, and how to communicate research to a variety of audiences.
+Students will learn about the current state of research in counselling, common research methods, how to search for and evaluate the quality of research evidence, and how to communicate research to a variety of audiences.
 Students will explore how to translate research into counselling practice, as well as the meaning and importance of evidence-informed practice.
 This unit will also equip students to become effective research-practitioners through the use of counselling outcomes measures, and how to incorporate and interpret these measures in their counselling practice.
-Students will also be taught how to evaluate the use and impact of digital technologies in counselling, stay up-to-date with contemporary counselling research.
+Students will learn about the importance of ethics in counselling research and how to stay up-to-date with contemporary counselling research.

 Unit Fee Information